-All TBCC coursework, certificate and degree programs, services, and activities support student development and success through the enhancement and growth of student Lifelong in competencies Learning, Communication Skills, Thinking Skills, Cultural Awareness, and Professional Competence.
+All TBCC coursework, certificate and degree programs, services, and activities support student development and success through the enhancement and growth of student competencies in Lifelong Learning, Communication Skills, Thinking Skills, Cultural Awareness, and Professional Competence.
 Specific learning outcomes associated with each competency area are listed below, along with criteria for demonstrated growth.